 1: Each member of Allodium generates one Appreciation Token (@) per day, as appreciation for their membership.
 This @ is automatically credited to their account.
 This is the most equitable method of @ generation and distribution, incentivizes membership, and creates a base inflation rate of total @, relative to the total number of members in Allodium.

-2: Labor invested towards the development of Allodium generates 10@/hour, which is credited to the laboring member’s account after the completed labor is verified by a majority of Allodium Ø stakeholders, or by a member who has been delegated with this responsibility by a supermajority of Allodium Ø stakeholders.
+2: Labor volunteered towards the development of Allodium generates 10@/hour, which is credited to the laboring member’s account after the completed labor is verified by a majority of Allodium Ø stakeholders, or by a member who has been delegated with this responsibility by a supermajority of Allodium Ø stakeholders.

 3: Members can exchange 1000@ into a stake in Allodium, called an OG Cred (Ø).
-Each OG Cred (Ø) generates 10@/week for the member who holds it, which is automatically credited to the Ø stakeholder’s account every Tuesday.
-A maximum of 168Ø per member creates a limit on disparity of @ generation & voting weight and encourages the development of ‘fully accredited members’ whose economic incentives change and who will be responsible for guiding future development.
+Each OG Cred (Ø) generates 10@/week for the Affirmed Sovereign who holds it, which is automatically credited to the Ø stakeholder’s account every Tuesday.
+A maximum of 168Ø per member creates a limit on disparity of @ generation & voting weight and encourages the development of ‘fully accredited members’ (Jedi) whose economic incentives change and who will be responsible for guiding future development.

-Note Appreciation Tokens are indivisible- no decimals, only integers!
+Note: Appreciation Tokens are indivisible- no decimals, only integers!